WeismanGitHub/Hall-of-Fame-Discord.js-Bot/README.md

   ![Regular Quote Example](/images/Regular%20Quote%20Example.png)

   #### Image Quote
   Adding an image to any type of quote converts it to an image quote.
-Use the `last_image` parameter of a quote command to use the latest image sent in a channel.
+To create a quote with just an image use `/create_quote` and edit with `/edit_quote`.
+The `last_image` parameter of a quote command uses the latest image sent in a channel.
 You can also upload an image to Discord or somewhere else, copy the link, and input that into the `image_link` parameter.
 Make sure not to copy the link to the message.

   ![Image Quote Example](/images/Image%20Quote%20Example.png)